-1029 (1) A direct faculty action via petition from twenty (20) percent of the tenured and tenure-track faculty to 1030 the chair of the Faculty Council.
+(1) A direct faculty action via petition from twenty (20) percent of the tenured and tenure-track faculty to 1029 the chair of the Faculty Council.
+1030 1031

-- 1031 (2) By a majority vote of the full membership of the Faculty Council. - 1032 approved by a majority vote in Faculty Council, the amendment(s) shall be relayed to faculty and Dean of the College of Liberal Arts for public discussion within fifteen (15) instructional days.
+(2) By a majority vote of the full membership of the Faculty Council.

+Proposed amendments shall be submitted to the Faculty Council, who shall discuss and vote on them.
+If approved by a majority vote in Faculty Council, the amendment(s) shall be relayed to faculty and Dean of the College of Liberal Arts for public discussion within fifteen (15) instructional days.